Skip to main content

 adb_file_stat

-Retrieve detailed file metadata including size, permissions, ownership, timestamps, SELinux context, and file type from an Android device via ADB.
+Retrieve detailed file metadata from Android devices including size, permissions, ownership, timestamps, SELinux context, and file type via ADB.
+Read-only operation for safe analysis.

 Instructions